 Lightbulb on1

-VP of HR in Services (non-Government)6 months ago
+VP of HR in Services (non-Government)a year ago

 Promotions can be done at any time during the year, but a fair portion are done during the merit/compensation review cycle.
 Promotions are usually part of the natural career progression of an employee and are not posted.
 If we have need for a more senior person in a role and we could not find a suitable internal candidate we would post the role both internally and externally.